With stellar practices, homegrown talent and a family feel, this Texan titan proves that sometimes in BigLaw, you really can have it all…

 We are dedicated to continuing the heritage of excellence in the legal profession.
 We will stay focused on the long-term success of our clients, and we remain bound by our teamwork culture.

-Recruitment outside OCIs: Loyola Patent Law Interview Program, Lavender Law Career Fair, Southeastern Minority Job Fair, Sunbelt Diversity Recruitment Fair, Virtual Southern Legal Interview Program, American, Baylor, Brooklyn, BYU, Cardozo, Columbia, Cornell, Duke, Emory, Fordham, George Mason, George Washington, Georgetown, Howard, Loyola (LA), NYU, Northwestern Santa Clara, South Carolina, South Texas, St. John’s, St. Mary’s, Texas A&M, Texas Southern, Texas Tech, Tulane, UC Davis, UC Hastings, UCLA, University of Chicago, University of Michigan, University of Pennsylvania, USC, Vanderbilt, and Washington University.
+Recruitment outside OCIs in 2024: Loyola Patent Law Interview Program, Lavender Law Career Fair, Southeastern Minority Job Fair, Sunbelt Diversity Recruitment Fair, American, Baylor, Brooklyn, BYU, Cardozo, Columbia, Cornell, Duke, Emory, Fordham, George Mason, George Washington, Georgetown, Harvard, Loyola (LA), NYU, Northwestern, Notre Dame, Santa Clara, South Texas, St. John’s, St. Mary’s, Texas A&M, Texas Southern, Texas Tech, Tulane, UC Berkeley, UC Davis, UC Hastings, UC Irvine, UCLA, University of Chicago, University of Houston, University of Michigan, University of Pennsylvania, UNC, USC, Stanford, Vanderbilt, Wake Forest, Washington & Lee, Washington University, and Yale.

 Summer associate profile: To sustain what we feel is a blend of culture and sophistication of practice that is unmatched in the market, Haynes Boone is looking for internally driven law students with a personality that would augment our firm’s commitment to teamwork and a long-term approach to the practice of law.